-The Geneva Human Rights Platform provides a neutral and dynamic forum of interaction in Geneva for all stakeholders in the field of human rights – experts, practitioners and diplomats – to discuss and debate topical issues and challenges.
-Relying on academic research and findings, it works to enable various actors to be better connected, break silos, and, hence, advance human rights.
+The Geneva Human Rights Platform provides a dynamic forum in Geneva for all stakeholders in the field of human rights to discuss and debate topical issues and challenges.

 Our 2017 Annual Report is out!
 It provides a look into our research and educational activities.

 Our new publication outlines a series of recommendations related to the functioning of United Nations treaty bodies.

 A part-time programme tailored for professionals who want to acquire a solid and comprehensive legal knowledge of the legal aspects of armed conflict.

 2-6 July 2018